Michel Casseux

 Michel Casseux, also known as "Pisseux" (1794–1869) was a Savate instructor.
 He is widely considered one of the pioneers of the sport, and is even credited as its inventor.

 Life

 Based on streetfighting techniques he developed around 1820 "L'art de la savate".
 He banned certain street-fighting manners and developed a regulated system for self-defense and competition.
 Due to his efforts the new sport even became attractive to members of the French upper class who consequently attended his Savate gym.
-Casseux elaborated the first training system for Savate and his gym (or "salle") was the first official Savate dojo ever.
+Casseux elaborated the first training system for Savate and his gym (or "salle") was the first official Savate academy ever.

 Legacy

 It was his student and successor Charles Lecour who eventually added boxing techniques to Savate and made it what is nowadays established as French Boxing.